CHTC/chtc-website-source/uw-research-computing/check-quota.md

-copy completed jobs to a secure location as soon as a batch completes, and then delete them on the submit node in order to make room for future jobs.** If you need more disk space to run a single batch or concurrent batches of jobs, please send an email to the address at the bottom of the page.
+copy completed jobs to a secure location as soon as a batch completes, and then delete them on the submit node in order to make room for future jobs.** If you need more disk space to run a single batch or concurrent batches of jobs, please contact us ([Get Help!](get-help.html)).
 We have multiple ways of dealing with large disk space requirements to make things easier for you.